5 Essential Questions to Ask Yourself Before Becoming a Stepmom

 The decision to be part of someone's life on a long-term basis is a monumental one.
 If the person you love has children from a previous relationship or marriage, then making sure this decision is the right one for you and everyone else involved is imperative.

-As a stepmom myself, I've compiled 5 essential questions you'll need to ask yourself before jumping into the often daunting journey of becoming a stepmom:
+As a stepmom myself, I've compiled 5 essential questions you should ask yourself before jumping into the often daunting journey of becoming a stepmom:

 1. Can I Handle Failure?

 Every mother out there feels like a failure sometimes.
 The same goes for being a stepmom.

 In the beginning, when you're just starting to get to know your stepchild or stepchildren, you won't have any past experience to gauge their behavior with, so you may feel as if nothing is going your way.

 Accepting the reality that there are going to be times when things don't go your way is a part of life and definitely part of step-parenting.
 It means that you're going to have to work with the fact that there will be occasions when you're just at a loss for a solution.

 It's okay.
 All parents get through it somehow and you will too.

 The point of this question is to prepare yourself to let go of the desire for perfection, or anything remotely close.
 It's not going to happen, even if you're the most amazingly capable person in the world.